emilioforrer/haml_coffee_assets/README.md

 the directory name.

-A template name `login.hamlc` that is placed directly at the `app/assets/templates` directory can be instantiated through `JST.login`, whereas a template `edit.hamlc` in the directory `app/assets/templates/users` is can be instantiated through `JST.users.edit`.
+A template name `login.hamlc` that is placed directly at the `app/assets/templates` directory can be instantiated through `JST.login`, whereas a template `edit.hamlc` in the directory `app/assets/templates/users` can be instantiated through `JST.users.edit`.

 ### Escaping